ihor-doroschenko/gazetteerApp/README.md

 <br />
 5. Make changes in code (optional).
 <br />
-6. Create an optimized updated build using following command:<br /><br />
+6. Open new terminal in your IDE and create an optimized updated build using following command:<br /><br />

 ```
 npm run build